sashalex007/quartz_blog/content/leetcode/Minimum number of coins to be added.md

 ```

 But what about the gaps?
-In the second last iteration of our algorithm, we jumped from a max of 3 to a max of 7...why is it guaranteed that 5 and 6 can be formed? **It is guaranteed because previously we proved that 1 and 2 can be formed,  and since we are adding 4, it can be added to 1 and 2 to form 5 and 6**.
+In the second last iteration of our algorithm, we jumped from a max of 3 to a max of 7...why is it guaranteed that 5 and 6 can also be formed? **It is guaranteed because previously we proved that 1 and 2 can be formed,  and since we are adding 4, it can be added to 1 and 2 to form 5 and 6**.

 Basically, by following the algorithm, we keep a "bank" of numbers that are guaranteed to be formed, and when we append to the array, we are also guaranteed to form every number between the range `old_max to new_max`.